codecrafters-io/build-your-own-kafka/stage_descriptions/producing-messages-05-mf2.md

 - The error code in the response body is `0` (NO_ERROR).
 - The `throttle_time_ms` field in the response is `0`.
 - There is a single topic present in the response.
-- The topic response contains:
+- Inside the topic response:
   - The `name` field matches the topic name in the request.
   - Each partition in the request has a corresponding partition response.
-  - Each partition response contains:
+  - Inside each partition response:
-    - The correct `index` field matching the partition in the request.
+    - The `index` field matches the partition in the request.
-    - A valid `base_offset` field with the assigned offset for that partition.
+    - The `base_offset` field contains the assigned offset for that partition.
     - The error code is `0` (NO_ERROR).
     - The `log_append_time_ms` field is `-1` (signifying that the timestamp is the latest).
     - The `log_start_offset` field is `0`.